arthurshime3/9357/ReadMe.md

 # Food As Medicine Initiative Meal Planning Application
 Team 9357 - Miguel de los Reyes, Arthur Shim, Kunal Patel, Akshay Karthik, Greg Varghese

+In collaboration with Grady Memorial Hospital in Atlanta, Georgia

 ## Overview
 Welcome to the Installation Guide for the Food As Medicine Initiative Meal Planning Application, which was created by a collaboration between Grady Memorial Hospital and Georgia Tech Computer Science Spring 2020 Senior Design Team 9357.
 This guide will show the software's release information and installation procedures.